Financial-Times/origami-build-service/README.md

 make verify
 ```

-We run the tests and linter on CI, you can view [results on CircleCI][ci]. `make test` and `make lint` must pass before a pull request will be merged.
+We run the tests and linter on CI, you can view [results on CircleCI][ci]. `make test` and `make lint` must pass before we merge a pull request.

 Deployment